PeijaEn/Citi-Bike-Analysis/README.md

 [link to dashboard](https://public.tableau.com/shared/6MGRBGMHD?:display_count=n&:origin=viz_share_link "link to dashboard")

 ### Overview
-A Tableau story was created to share the results of the following study.
-This study was conduccted in New York City.
-I was provided with data from a bike rental service and was tasked with breaking it down into digestable information.
-The link above is for the Tableau story.
+Using the provided Citi Bike data, was tasked to analyze and come up with a Tableau Story, specific to New York - Des Moines.
+To do such, I had to determine what data from the public Citi Bike data was useful and relevant to Des Moines, NY.

+The Data can be found [here](https://s3.amazonaws.com/tripdata/index.html)

 ### Results
 ![Peak Times](https://github.com/PeijaEn/bikesharing/blob/main/bikesharing/resources/images/mod%2014,%201.png?raw=true)